Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

    }
   ```

-  - If API is requested with the file size larger than 6 MB, then the following JSON error response will be displayed
+  - If API is requested with the file size less than 1 MB or larger than 6 MB, then the following JSON error response will be displayed

   ```
    {